Traditional vs. Digital Banks

 - Lower fees

-Digital banks are simply more convenient for most people.
-About 95% of households in the UK own a mobile phone.
+Digital banks are simply more convenient for most people, especially considering that the majority of UK house holds owning a mobile phone.
 With an account at a digital bank, you can perform all your banking from your phone or any Internet-connected device.

 Banking online allows you to check your account and even make electronic deposits.
 Many online banks allow you to take a picture of a paper check from your phone and upload the photo.
 After verifying the deposit, your funds are immediately deposited into your account.